metromoxie/subresource-integrity/specification.dev.markdown

 #### Recommendations

-To mitigate the risk of cross-origin data leakage or type-sniffing exploitation, user agents that take this approach to caching SHOULD use [integrity metadata][] as a cache identifier <em>only</em> when the following are true:
+To mitigate the risk of cross-origin data leakage or type-sniffing exploitation, user agents that take this approach to caching MUST NOT use [integrity metadata][] as a cache identifier unless the following are all true:

 *   The integrity metadata contains a content type.
 *   The resource was delivered in response to an HTTP `GET` request (and not